vartikadhochak/leetcode-solutions/README.md

 Explantion:

 The solution trims the input string to remove leading/trailing spaces and splits it using split("\\s+") to handle multiple spaces.
 It then appends the words in reverse order using a loop.
 This ensures that extra spaces are removed, and only a single space separates the words in the output.

+---------------------------------------------------------Day-42-----------------------------------------------------------

+                     PROBLEM 1: kth-smallest-element-in-a-bst

+Given the root of a binary search tree, and an integer k, return the kth smallest value (1-indexed) of all the values of the nodes in the tree.

+Example 1:
+Input: root = [3,1,4,null,2], k = 1
+Output: 1

+Example 2:
+Input: root = [5,3,6,2,4,null,null,1], k = 3
+Output: 3

+Constraints:
+The number of nodes in the tree is n.
+1 <= k <= n <= 104
+0 <= Node.val <= 104

+Explanation:

+Because an in-order traversal of a Binary Search Tree visits nodes in strictly ascending order, we can walk the tree left-root-right and stop as soon as we have visited k nodes—the value at that moment is exactly the k-th smallest.
+Recursion (or an explicit stack) keeps track of the path; its depth never exceeds the tree height, so the extra memory is O(h), where h ≤ n.

+Time / Space O(k + h) in the worst case (⩽ O(n)), O(h) extra space.

+                     PROBLEM 2: zigzag-conversion

+The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)

+P   A   H   N
+A P L S I I G
+Y   I   R
+And then read line by line: "PAHNAPLSIIGYIR"

+Write the code that will take a string and make this conversion given a number of rows: string convert(string s, int numRows);

+Example 1:
+Input: s = "PAYPALISHIRING", numRows = 3
+Output: "PAHNAPLSIIGYIR"

+Example 2:
+Input: s = "PAYPALISHIRING", numRows = 4
+Output: "PINALSIGYAHRPI"

+Constraints:
+1 <= s.length <= 1000
+s consists of English letters (lower-case and upper-case), ',' and '.'.
+1 <= numRows <= 1000

+Explanation:

+Visualise the zigzag as cycling downwards through the rows then diagonally back to the top: row indices follow a periodic “v-shape” 0→1→…→numRows-1→numRows-2→…→1→0→… We stream each character of the input string into an array of StringBuilders at the current row index, flipping direction at the top and bottom.
+Finally we concatenate the builders row by row to obtain the required reading order.

+Time / Space O(n) time and O(n) extra space (for the row buffers).